gradient-ai/Stable-Diffusion-Core/README.md

 # Machine setup

-To get started on your Core machine, simply run `bash setup.sh` to quickly setup your environment with the following:
+To get started on your Core machine, first clone this repository into your working directory of choice.
+Then, simply run `bash setup.sh` to quickly setup your environment with the following:

 ## Cloned repos